damienbod/AspNetCoreCsvImportExport/README.md

 }
 ```

-When the data.csv link is requested, the browser a csv type response is returned which can be saved to the file system.
+When the data.csv link is requested, a csv type response is returned to the client, which can be saved.
 This data contains the header texts and the value of each property in each object.
 This can then be opened in excel.

 http://localhost:10336/api/csvtest/data.csv